 For example, one family might want to keep costs as low as possible by staying in an interior cabin, avoiding specialty restaurants, and sticking to included drinks.
 Other parties, however, may want to cruise in a balcony stateroom and book one of Royal Caribbean's pricey drink packages.

-However, here are a few base fares that you can expect to find over the next year and a half (note that the pricing is for two people per inside cabin and doesn't include gratuities or add-ons):
+However, here are a few base fares that you can expect to find over the next year and a half (note that the pricing is for two people in an interior cabin and doesn't include gratuities or add-ons):

-The above pricing is subject to change and was accurate at the time of publication in January 2025.
+The above pricing is subject to change and was accurate in April 2026.
 It also doesn't include gratuities or add-ons like drink packages, shore excursions, or specialty dining.
 Other considerations include pre-cruise transportation and airfare.